tel/scala-tk/README.md

 use it to transform side-effecting, imperative APIs into ones which can be combined purely and then executed all at once later.

+## Status

+**Alpha**. `Tk` appears functional but needs more testing.
+Furthermore, `Tk` is nowhere near as battle-tested as Scalaz's `IO` which additionally offers more features and integration into a framework of other effects.
+Finally, while there is promise of good performance with `Tk`'s Church-encoding tricks this has not been tested.

 ## Example

 ```scala